Regret Lower Bounds for Learning Linear Quadratic Gaussian Systems: Riccati, Regret and a Reduction to Bayesian Estimation

-We begin by recalling a number of elementary facts regarding the optimal control and filtering of the system (\ref{lds}), valid in the case the parameter $\theta$ is known.
+We begin by recalling a number of elementary facts regarding the optimal control and filtering of the system \eqref{eq:lds_ac}-\eqref{eq:plds_ac}, valid in the case the parameter $\theta$ is fixed and A1-A3 hold.
 For a reference, see for instance \cite{soderstrom2002discrete}.

-\paragraph{Riccati Equations.} The expression for the linear system (\ref{lds})-(\ref{plds}) and the regret (\ref{regdef}) are cumbersome to work with directly.
+\paragraph{Riccati Equations.} The expression for the linear system \eqref{eq:lds_ac}-\eqref{eq:plds_ac} and the regret (\ref{regdef}) are cumbersome to work with directly.
 However, these can be simplified using Riccati equations.
-Let us now recall, provided that $(A,B)$ is stabilizable, that the optimal policy minimizing the ergodic average of $V_T^\pi(\theta)$ in the large $T$ limit, is represented by a stabilizing feedback matrix $K(\theta)$ and can be expressed via $P_K(\theta)$ which together satisfy
+Let us now recall, provided that $\theta=(A,B)$ is stabilizable, that the optimal policy minimizing the long-run average of $\mathsf{V}_T^\pi(\theta)$, is represented by a stabilizing feedback matrix $K(\theta)$ and can be expressed via $P(\theta)$ which together satisfy